nathanle/hc-nb-api/README.md

 This is the service for collecting all NB in an account and storing them in a Postgres DB in Linode.
 There is a client service here for consuming this data:
 [Health Check Client](https://github.com/nathanle/hc-nb-api-client).

+This is intended to be a managed component of the service and only requires one copy to be running.

+1. Create Postgres database in Linode

+2. Create LKE cluster

+3. Generate PAT

+4. Update `hc-secrets.yaml` with PAT, DB Password, DB host and port

 ```yaml